Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Investigation**: Learned how Python handles errors internally

 **Reflection**:
-This week helped me see that clean, reusable code saves time in the long run.
+This week helped me see that clean.
 Understanding how to trace and handle errors also made me feel more in control of what I write—less guessing, more logic.
 Starting to connect code to business logic made everything more meaningful.

 ---